mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 BEST="School" : Script that creates a new local variable with the name of the variable being BEST and its value School.

 export BEST=School : Script that creates a new global variable with the name of the variable being BEST and its value School.

+echo $((128 + $TRUEKNOWLEDGE)) : Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+echo $(($POWER/$DEVIDE)) : Script that prints the result of POWER divided by DIVIDE, followed by a new line.